A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Introduction

 But several objects that would later become known as symbiotic stars were also included in Fleming's Md sequence, including Y CrA, RW Hya, R Aqr, and Mira (Table IX and Plate II in \citealt{Fleming1912}).
 Here is where the fundamental tension of our subject began: when are emission lines on a luminous M spectrum emitted by the cool giant itself, and when are they emitted elsewhere?

 Until recently, a simple resolution to this tension was sufficient.
-Cool stars should not be able to produce emission lines from highly-ionized atoms, so the presence of high-ionization lines on a cool spectrum suggests either the existence of a component separate from the cool star, or that the cool star is not as cool as it seems \citep{Merrill1919, Plaskett1931, Merrill1932}.
-In time, an understanding developed that these high-ionization lines were produced by a hot component that accretes from the cool giant and photo-ionizes the giant's wind nebula.
-Merrill coined the term ``symbiotic star'' in 1941 \citep{McLaughlin1941}, borrowing the biological notion of symbiosis to refer to the sustained coexistence of the cool and hot components.
-The operational observational criteria eventually came to require a cool evolved star that has left the main sequence, and has either {\it (a)} emission from an ion that takes at least 20 or 35 eV to create, typically [\ion{O}{iii}] (35 eV) or higher, or {\it (b)} an A/F star continuum with additional absorption lines signifying an outburst state in a companion to the evolved star \citep{Kenyon1986}.
+Over time, an understanding developed that high-ionization lines on cool giant spectra could only be produced by a hot component that accretes from the cool giant and photo-ionizes the giant's wind nebula \citep{Merrill1919, Plaskett1931,Merrill1932}.
+Merrill coined the term ``symbiotic star'' in 1941 \citep{McLaughlin1941}, referring to the sustained coexistence of the cool and hot components.
+The operational observational criteria eventually came to require a cool evolved star that has either {\it (a)} emission from an ion that takes at least 20 or 35 eV to create, typically [\ion{O}{iii}] (35 eV) or higher, or {\it (b)} an A/F star continuum with additional absorption lines signifying an outburst state in a companion to the evolved star \citep{Kenyon1986}.
 As discussed by \citet{Kenyon1986}, these observational criteria have always been porous, with a variety of exceptions made for special cases.

 The fundamental reason for requiring a high-ionization emission line in quiescent symbiotics was that \citet{Fleming1912} had found many isolated M stars producing Balmer emission on their own in the course of their pulsations.
 Requiring [\ion{O}{iii}], \ion{He}{ii}, or the like was a practical and necessary observational cutoff to ensure that every symbiotic star had a hot component distinct from the cool giant, and to ensure that symbiotic star catalogs would not include the isolated giants that made up the majority of Fleming's Md class.
 This observational cutoff made the boundary between symbiotic stars and Md stars unambiguous in terms of observational properties, at the cost of possibly leaving some genuine accreting binaries mixed into the Md class.